Thanesha2000/FWI/README.md

 # Elastic Full Waveform Inversion (FWI) using Physics-Informed GAN & FNO
+Imagine peering inside the Earth to predict earthquakes or find hidden resources, like a medical scanner for our planet.
+This project uses advanced AI to analyze seismic waves—the vibrations from earthquakes or other sources—to map the Earth's subsurface.
+By transforming complex seismic data into clear images of underground properties, our model helps predict earthquakes, locate oil and gas, and support clean energy solutions.
 This repository implements a **Physics-Informed Generative Adversarial Network (GAN)** for **Elastic Full Waveform Inversion (FWI)**.
 It combines a **U-Net Generator**, a **Wasserstein Discriminator**, and a **Fourier Neural Operator (FNO)** based **Elastic Wave Solver**.
 The pipeline is designed for reconstructing sub-surface Earth properties (e.g., Vp, Vs, ρ) from seismic waveforms (u_x, u_z).

 ---